jboss-developer/jboss-eap-quickstarts/cluster-ha-singleton/README.md

 System requirements
 -------------------

-The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform 7 or later.
+The application this project produces is designed to be run on ${product.name.full} ${product.version} or later.

 All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.2.5 or later.
-See [Configure Maven for JBoss EAP 7](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.
+See [Configure Maven for ${product.name} ${product.version}](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.

-Use of EAP7_HOME
+Use of ${jboss.home.name}
 ---------------

-In the following instructions, replace `EAP7_HOME` with the actual path to your JBoss EAP installation.
-The installation path is described in detail here: [Use of EAP7_HOME and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_EAP7_HOME.md#use-of-eap_home-and-jboss_home-variables).
+In the following instructions, replace `${jboss.home.name}` with the actual path to your ${product.name} installation.
+The installation path is described in detail here: [Use of ${jboss.home.name} and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_${jboss.home.name}.md#use-of-eap_home-and-jboss_home-variables).

-Clone the EAP7_HOME Directory
+Clone the ${jboss.home.name} Directory
 ----------------------------

 While you can run this example starting only one instance of the server, if you want to see the singleton behavior, you must start at least two instances of the server.
-Make a copy of the JBoss EAP directory structure to use for the second server.
+Make a copy of the ${product.name} directory structure to use for the second server.

-Start the JBoss EAP Server with a HA profile
+Start the ${product.name} Server with a HA profile
 -------------------------

 _Note: You must start the server using the HA profile or the singleton service will not start correctly._

-Start the two JBoss EAP servers with the HA profile by typing the following commands.
+Start the two ${product.name} servers with the HA profile by typing the following commands.
 You must pass a socket binding port offset on the command to start the second server.

 If you are using Linux:

-        Server 1: EAP7_HOME_1/bin/standalone.sh --server-config=standalone-ha.xml
+        Server 1: ${jboss.home.name}_1/bin/standalone.sh --server-config=standalone-ha.xml
-        Server 2: EAP7_HOME_2/bin/standalone.sh --server-config=standalone-ha.xml  -Djboss.socket.binding.port-offset=100
+        Server 2: ${jboss.home.name}_2/bin/standalone.sh --server-config=standalone-ha.xml  -Djboss.socket.binding.port-offset=100

 If you are using Windows

-        Server 1: EAP7_HOME_1\bin\standalone.bat --server-config=standalone-ha.xml
+        Server 1: ${jboss.home.name}_1\bin\standalone.bat --server-config=standalone-ha.xml
-        Server 2: EAP7_HOME_2\bin\standalone.bat --server-config=standalone-ha.xml -Djboss.socket.binding.port-offset=100
+        Server 2: ${jboss.home.name}_2\bin\standalone.bat --server-config=standalone-ha.xml -Djboss.socket.binding.port-offset=100

 _Note: If you want to test with more than two servers, you can start additional servers by specifying a unique port offset for each one._

 Build and Deploy the Quickstart
 -------------------------

-1. Make sure you have started the JBoss EAP servers as described above.
+1. Make sure you have started the ${product.name} servers as described above.
 2. Open a command prompt and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive: